 We may not always have been, and may not always be, in compliance with these and other applicable laws, regulations and rules.
 Compliance with these requirements is also costly, time-consuming and limits our operational flexibility.
 Additionally, Congress, the states and regulatory agencies, as well as local municipalities, could further regulate the consumer financial services industry in ways that make it more difficult or costly for us to offer our AI lending platform and related services or facilitate the origination of loans for our bank partners.
 These laws also are often subject to changes that could severely limit the operations of our business model.
 For example, in 2019, a bill was introduced in the U.S. Senate that would create a national cap of the lesser of 15% APR or the maximum rate permitted by the state in which the consumer resides.
 Although such a bill may never be enacted into law, if such a bill were to be enacted, it would greatly restrict the number of loans that could be funded through our platform.
 Further, changes in the regulatory application or judicial interpretation of the laws and regulations applicable to financial institutions also could impact the manner in which we conduct our business.
 The regulatory environment in which financial institutions operate has become increasingly complex, and following the financial crisis that began in 2008, supervisory efforts to apply relevant laws, regulations and policies have become more intense.
 Additionally, states are increasingly introducing and, in some cases, passing laws that restrict interest rates and APRs on loans similar to the loans made on our platform.
-For example, California recently enacted legislation to create a "mini-CFPB," which could increase its oversight over bank partnership relationships and strengthen state consumer protection authority of state regulators to police debt collections and unfair, deceptive or abusive acts and practices.
-Additionally, voter referendums have been introduced and, in some cases, passed, restrictions on interest rates and/or APRs.
+For example, in March 2021, Illinois enacted a law to cap interest rates at an "all-in" 36% APR.
+Further, in late 2020, California created a "mini-CFPB," which could increase its oversight over bank partnership relationships and strengthen state consumer protection authority of state regulators to police debt collections and unfair, deceptive or abusive acts and practices.
+Voter referendums also have been introduced and, in some cases, passed, restrictions on interest rates and/or APRs.
 If such legislation or bills were to be propagated, or state or federal regulators seek to restrict regulated financial institutions such as our bank partners from engaging in business with Upstart in certain ways, our bank partners' ability to originate loans in certain states could be greatly reduced, and as a result, our business, financial condition and results of operations would be adversely affected.